sainikhith/sainikhith.github.io/_posts/2023-12-02-chi-square-test.md

 <br>
 # Data Overview & Preparation  <a name="data-overview"></a>

-In the client database, we have a _campaign_data_ table that shows us which customers received each type of "Delivery Club" mailer, which customers were in the control group, and which customers joined the club as a result.
+In the client database, we have a _campaign_data_ table that shows us which customers received each type of "Afternoon Tea Club" mailer, which customers were in the control group, and which customers joined the club as a result.

-For this task, we are looking to find evidence that the Delivery Club signup rate for customers who received "Mailer 1" (low cost) was different from those who received "Mailer 2" (high cost) and thus from the *campaign_data* table we will just extract customers in those two groups, and exclude customers who were in the control group.
+For this task, we are looking to find evidence that the Afternoon Tea Club signup rate for customers who received "Mailer 1" (low cost) was different from those who received "Mailer 2" (high cost) and thus from the *campaign_data* table we will just extract customers in those two groups, and exclude customers who were in the control group.

 In the code below, we: